Home

 Let me explain with a summary of conversations we get into over here pretty regularly...

 I know several people who have a financial freedom plan of "paying off their mortgage".
+This idea is often even encouraged by the mainstream media on Canadian real estate websites as the primary path to wealth.

 So they work hard every day to do just that.
 Making extra payments towards their mortgage even.